-The first female wrestler that AEW signed to contract was Britt Baker, who held the top rank on the roster while being injured.
+The first female wrestler that AEW signed to a contract was Britt Baker, who held the top rank on the roster while being injured.
 She naturally connects with the AEW audience, and that isn’t going to change anytime soon.
 Most recently, the former AEW Women’s World champion gave her thoughts on the famous AEW All Out Media scrum incident that happened a few months ago.

 Most people remember AEW All Out 2022 for what transpired after the show, not for what happened in the ring.
 In his infamous press conference, CM Punk voiced his displeasure with Hangman Page, Colt Cabana, Matt & Nick Jackson, Kenny Omega, and others.